 The Company is principally engaged in the acquisition, exploration and development of mineral properties in South America.
 The information regarding equipment and facilities, mineral properties and exploration and project investigation costs presented in Notes 5, 6, and 9, respectively, represent the manner in which management reviews its business performance.
 All the Company's equipment and facilities, mineral properties and exploration and project investigation costs relate to the Filo del Sol Project, which straddles the border between the San Juan Province, Argentina and Region III, Chile and is comprised of the Filo del Sol property and the Tamberias property.
 The net gains on the use of marketable securities are allocated to the Filo del Sol Project, as they are the result of funding provided to the Company's Argentinian subsidiary in support of the project.
-Materially, all the Company's administrative costs are incurred by the Canadian parent, where materially all of the Company's cash is held in the normal course of business until it is required to be deployed to the Company's South American subsidiaries in support of ongoing and planned work programs.
+Materially, all the Company's administrative costs are incurred by the Canadian parent, where materially all of the Company's South American subsidiaries in support of ongoing and planned work programs.